thousandbrainsproject/tbp.monty/rfcs/0000_reorganize_repositories.md

 - Should not contain configs for various experiments; the only configs in tbp.monty are those used for our benchmark experiments.

 `monty_lab`
-- A repository to house discontinued or paused research projects like  `high_dim_coincidence_detection` and `grid_cells`.
+- This would be archived in its entirety, along with its discontinued / paused research projects like  `high_dim_coincidence_detection` and `grid_cells`.
-- Local forks of `monty_lab` can be used by contributors to track in-progress work.
-However, this does not mean that such code, once mature enough to be shared, should necessarily be merged into the main `monty_lab` repository.
-- In general, if the code is likely to be re-used in the future, or forms part of a paper, it should *not* go in `monty_lab` (more on this below).
-- Continuous Integration does not include style or unit-test checks on new code.
-- When merging a discontinued project, PR review does not need to be as thorough as for code pushed to the main `tbp.monty` repository.
-- Not intended as a code-base that community members can contribute to.
-As such, issues like bugs are less likely to be noticed and fixed.

-Additional repositories can then be created as needed.
-Two typical examples would be:
+New repositories can then be created as needed for future projects that do not belong in `tbp.monty`.
+Two typical examples are below, although a repository need not be a package or contain code for a paper:

 `tbp.name_of_package`
 - E.g. `tbp.floppy`